 A really big Gettysburg game:

 Apologies, another one I don't recall.
-Bijou, but pretty nevertheless.
+Bijou, but nice.

 The Operational Maneouvre Group guys flying the flag for straightforward simulation: